Water Margin: 71-chapter version

+100-chapter version

-Later translations of the 70 chapter version include Chinese-naturalised scholar Sidney Shapiro's Outlaws of the Marsh (1980), which also does not include the verse.
+Later translations of the 71-chapter version include Chinese-naturalised scholar Sidney Shapiro's Outlaws of the Marsh (1980) that also does not include the verse.
 However, as it was published during the Cultural Revolution, this edition received little attention then.
-It is a translation of a combination of both the 70-chapter and 100-chapter versions.
+It is a translation of a combination of both the 71-chapter and 100-chapter versions.

+120-chapter version

-The most recent translation, titled The Marshes Of Mount Liang, by Alex and John Dent-Young, is a five-volume translation of the 120-chapter version.
-Includes a prologue but omits the foreword by Shi Nai'an and some passages related to the official details of the Ming Dynasty.
+The most recent translation, titled The Marshes of Mount Liang (1994-2002), by Alex and John Dent-Young, is a five-volume translation of the 120-chapter version.
+It includes a prologue but omits the foreword by Shi Nai'an and some passages related to the official details of the Ming dynasty.

+Differences

 These translations differ in the selection of texts and completeness.
-The Jackson translation is the only translation to contain Shi Nai'an's foreword.
+The Jackson and the revised Buck translations of 1937 contain the foreword attributed to Shi Nai'an.
 The Shapiro translation omits the prologue, the foreword, and most of the poems.
-The Dent-Young translation omits the author's foreword and the passages concerning the Ming Dynasty administration and the translators admitted to compromising some details and retaining inconsistencies in their Brief Note on the Translation.
+The Dent-Young translation omits the author's foreword and the passages concerning the Ming dynasty administration and the translators admitted to compromising some details and retaining inconsistencies in their Brief Note on the Translation.